 Yes.
 Every student will learn conversational Hebrew through the school’s Israel immersion and Ulpan programs.
 A multi-year Spanish program will be available for those students who want it as well.

 Helping students develop healthy bodies in addition to healthy minds will be a core feature of JLA’s program.
 Therefore students will have daily physical conditioning in the school’s indoor gym and fitness center, outdoor track, tennis, basketball, and futsal courts.
-Given the size of the student population, only a select number of after school interscholastic sports will be offered at JLA.
+In addition, JLA will field competitive after-school teams for both boys and girls in soccer, basketball, volleyball, tennis, cross country, and golf.

 All students in grades 8 through 12 will spend the first 3.5 weeks of school every year studying Hebrew, Jewish History, Tanach, and contemporary Israel in an immersive, real world setting at the AMHSI-JNF campus in Hod Hasharon, Israel.
 This annual study abroad experience will not only serve as a catalyst for student bonding with each other and with the State of Israel, but will allow for a greater focus on the school’s General Studies curriculum throughout the remainder of the year.
 Grades 6 and 7 will spend those first weeks on campus in their own immersive program which combines community building activities and an orientation to school life with an intensive dive into executive function and study skills for 6th graders and 7th graders.